 And, Jesus is doing the same thing in today's gospel, from the Gospel of John.
-Traveling to Galilee, Jesus decides to go through Samaria.
+Travelling to Galilee, Jesus decides to go through Samaria.
 And it is in this ancient holy place, where Jacob's well was, that he engages in this fascinating discussion with a Samaritan woman.

 This historical context explains why the Samaritan woman says what she says about this mountain.
-"Our ancestors worshiped on this mountain," she says, " but you say that the place where people must worship is in Jerusalem" (John 4.20).
-It was Mount Gerizim versus the temple mount in Jerusalem.
+"Our ancestors worshipped on this mountain," she says, " but you say that the place where people must worship is in Jerusalem" (John 4.20).
+It was Mount Gerizim in Samaria versus the Temple Mount in Jerusalem!
+First Church of Atlanta versus Second Church of Atlanta!